 Mobile app validates inspections

-Here’s how GL Solutions’ application can help your agency validate that inspections actually occur when and where they’re supposed to:
+Here’s how a mobile app can help your agency validate that inspections actually occur when and where they’re supposed to:

 GPS tagging ensures that inspectors perform work at specified locations.
-GL Suite tags all inspections with GPS coordinates when inspectors sign off.
+An app can tag all inspections with GPS coordinates when inspectors sign off.

 A signature form in the mobile app captures a signature from the person in charge at the inspection.